armory/docs/content/en/scale-agent/install/install-agent-plugin.md

 ## Get the LoadBalancer IP address

-Use `kubectl get svc spin-agent-cloud-driver -n spinnaker` to make note of the LoadBalancer IP external address.
+Use `kubectl get svc spin-clouddriver-grpc -n spinnaker` to make note of the LoadBalancer IP external address.
 You need this address when you configure the Armory Agent.

 ## Confirm Clouddriver is listening